 According to a 2016 study, there are specific light wavelengths which wreak the most havoc on light sensitive people.
-Specially-tinted lenses are an effective way to filter out those wavelengths, reducing light sensitivity symptoms.
-Often called Migraine glasses, Axon Optics lenses are designed to filter out only the specific types of light known to trigger symptoms, while allowing the rest in.
+Specially-tinted lenses by Avulux®, available in Axon Optics glasses, are an effective way to filter out those wavelengths, mitigating the impact of light on your life.
+Often called migraine glasses, these lenses are designed to filter out only the specific types of light known to trigger symptoms, while allowing the rest in.

 Don’t Hide in the Dark

 When light bothers you, your first natural instinct might be to avoid light altogether by hibernating in a dark room, wearing sunglasses indoors, or only going out at night.
 While this might bring relief in the moment, unless you’re a bat or a bear, it’s not the right approach.
 This is because of a phenomenon called dark adaptation.

 Staying in the dark or wearing sunglasses indoors can actually make your eyes so used to the dark that they’re even less able to cope with the light.
 Have you ever had someone turn on the light and wake you up?
 What about stepping out of an afternoon movie into the daylight?
 When you cope with your light sensitivity by staying in the dark, you are essentially training your eyes to love the dark even more — so even normal amounts of light seem extremely bright to you.